steemit/condenser/src/app/help/en/welcome.md

 <span></span>
 ### <span id="Backup_your_password">1.
 Backup your password</span>

-Unlike centralized web services, **the Steem Blockchain has no forgotten password recovery**.
+Unlike centralized web services, **it is not possible to recover lost passwords on the Steem blockchain**.

 You are entirely responsible for generating your password, saving it and keeping it secure.